mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProductViewSummary** *(dict) --*

-          The summary metadata about the specified product.
+          Summary information about the product view.